SAP-samples/codejam-cap-llm/exercises/09-create-connection-configuration/README.md

 * What kind of embedding model to use.
 * What kind of chat model to use.
-* What resource group the deployment model is in.
+* What resource group the embedding model is in.
 * What resource group the chat model is in.
-* What destination to use for connecting to SAP generative AI Hub.
+* What destination to use for connecting to Generative AI Hub.

 Because you could have multiple destinations configured in your CAP application you have to explicitly tell the CAP-LLM-Plugin what destination to use.
 The complete configuration for the destination, as well as the CAP-LLM-Plugin, can be done in the `.cdsrc-private.json` file.